-As of the 2015/16 academic year, we installed ‘Impero’ across the campus.
-‘Impero’ is a software program which allows us to monitor sites and search material learners input in order to ensure appropriate usage of school computers.
+We have the ‘Impero’ program installed across the campus.
+‘Impero’ is a software which allows us to monitor sites and search material that learners input in order to ensure appropriate usage of campus computers.

 We understand that the rapid changes in social media can create challenges in educating parents and young people to the potential dangers.